stratacommons/stratacommons.github.io/docs/organizer_admin_faq/sandbox.md

 ---
-title: Using the Sandbox
+title: Sandbox mode.
 nav_order:
 parent: Organizer Admin FAQ
 ---

-# Sandboxing.
+# Sandbox mode.

 *As our strata organizer admin, I want to test and experiment with the web service.
 How do I do that?*